-Depreciation on Property, Plant & Equipment is provided on Written down value method in terms of life span of assets prescribed in Schedule II of the Companies Act, 2013or as reassessed by the Company based on the technical evaluation.

-- Depreciation on additions (disposals) during the year is provided on a pro-rata basis i.e., from (up to) the date on which asset is ready for use (disposed of). - Depreciation method, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
+- ➤ Depreciation on Property, Plant & Equipment is provided on Straight-line method in terms of life span of assets prescribed in Schedule II of the Companies Act, 2013or as reassessed by the Company based on the technical evaluation. - > Depreciation on additions (disposals) during the year is provided on a pro-rata basis i.e., from (up to) the date on which asset is ready for use (disposed of). - > Depreciation method, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.

+Useful

+Buildings Life

-Buildings Useful Life Buildings 60
+Buildings 60